Terms for Business Services

 1. Our Contract and the Services

 1.1 Placing an order.
-You can order our Services by completing an Order Form (or, where applicable, through our Website, through one of our representatives in person or by phone, or through any app we operate from time to time).
+You can request to order our Services by completing an Order Form (or, where applicable, through our Website, through one of our representatives in person or by phone, by email or through any app we operate from time to time).
+Where your Order does not specify the Installation Charge (to include a zero Installation Charge) we will, subsequent to your order, arrange a survey to confirm the same to you.
+Once you have been provided with details of your install (including the Installation Charge) you will be given the opportunity to confirm your request to Order.
 We can only accept orders for areas where our Services are available or, as we continue to build our network, are about to be available.
 We will notify you if our Services are not available in your area at the time when you place your order or as soon as possible thereafter.
 Any quotation given by us shall not constitute an offer and is only valid for a period of 60 days from its date of issue, or any such other period as we may notify to you (either at the time of the relevant quote or at some later date).

 1.3 What you have ordered.
 Your Order Confirmation contains all the details of the Services you have ordered which we agree to supply to you in accordance with these terms.
 The Services shall either be Broadband Services or DIA Services, as specified in the Order Confirmation.

 1.4 IP addresses.
-We cannot guarantee that an IP address can be made available to you as part of the Services and the provision of an IP address is within our sole discretion.
+Unless we have agreed to provide you with a static IP address, we cannot guarantee that an IP address can be made available to you as part of the Services and the provision of an IP address is within our sole discretion.
 Unless we have agreed to provide you with a static IP address, the IP address allocated to you may be varied at any time.
 Any and all IP addresses will, at all times, belong to us.
 You may not sell or agree to transfer the IP address to any person.
 We grant to you a non-exclusive, non-transferable licence during the term of the Contract to use the IP address while you receive internet access from us which will end if this Contract ends.

 1.5 Contract Term.

 (a) Your Services will start on the Activation Date.
-Your Contract is subject to a Minimum Term which will be communicated or notified to you before you place your order and will also be shown on your Initial Order Confirmation.
+Your Contract may be subject to a Minimum Term.
+Any such Minimum Term will be communicated or notified to you before you place your order and will also be shown on your Initial Order Confirmation.

-(d) Your Services will automatically continue on a monthly basis after expiry of the Minimum Term, unless and until you or we end the Contract in accordance with these terms.
+(d) Where your Contract is not subject to a Minimum Term (or after any Minimum Term expires), your Services will automatically continue on a monthly basis, unless and until you or we end the Contract in accordance with these terms.

 1.6 Your customer number.
 We will assign a customer number to your order and tell you what it is when we confirm your order.
 Please use the customer number whenever you contact us.